RaspberryPIApps/Brittany-and-Roger/wifi_based_distance_estimation.md

 =======================================================
 Note: this research is a work in progress.
 Here are our findings:

-a. we need three wifi access points.
+* We need three wifi access points.

-b.
-The robot needs some device to be capable of receiving wifi signals and calculating the strength of the signal (in dB).
+* The robot needs some device to be capable of receiving wifi signals and calculating the strength of the signal (in dB).

-c.
-We will use the formulas: FSPL:(dB) = 20log10(d)+20log10(f) -27.55
+* We will use the formulas: FSPL:(dB) = 20log10(d)+20log10(f) -27.55

-d. units: MHz for frequency and meters for distance
+* units: MHz for frequency and meters for distance

 PROBLEMS:
 a.
 FSPL requires free-space for calculation